I can't believe we're already starting the third hour, and it's Friday the live from the left post at our satellite studios in Los Angeles.

 I know.

-Uh everywhere but home.
+Everywhere but home.

 All right.

-Uh there are gonna be a lot of litigation work there.
+They're going to be a lot of litigation work there.

 Well, I'll certainly send letters because I don't want to live in Pennsylvania, but I'll send letters.

-Um, yeah, you with you may not have to live there, but you you you you might want to go, you know, get yourself established there as as on the ground that that you you you're gonna you're not gonna get hired from afar.
+Well, you may not have to live there, but you might want to go, you know, get yourself established there as on the ground.

-That's the only way people think you can actually learn what's actually going on there by people.
+That's the only way people think you can actually learn what's actually going on there by fucking people.

-You may not want to move there because it's not the happy valley right now.
+You may not want to move there because it's not the Happy Valley right now.

 But you might want to consider going there.

-I mean it you're you're a startup.
+I mean, you're a startup.

 Right.